 There’s No One to Talk to

 Depending on whether you’re an introvert or an extrovert, this one may lean a bit further towards pro or con in your book.
 Some people enjoy the camaraderie that comes along with working on a team.
 Make sure to hang out with your friends outside of work to keep a good social/career balance going on.
-Want to make some new friends?
-Try finding meetup groups in your area based on your interests.
+Of course, now with the pandemic in play, everyone’s sort of been forced to become an introvert.

 There’s No Job Security